About Us

 Vision

-Our vision is to help foster a world in which minors and vulnerable adults can live in a culture of relational safety and in communities of care.
+A world in which minors and vulnerable adults live in a culture of relational safety and communities of care.

 Mission

-The mission of CSI is to become a center of excellence in matters of safeguarding formation and development, in the periphery of the Catholic Church, as inspired by the Holy Father.
+CSI is a center of excellence in matters of safeguarding formation and development, in the periphery of the Catholic Church, as inspired by the Holy Father.

 Educate